jerabaul29/Cylinder2DFlowControlDRL/README.md

 ## Confusing choices in the code

 - The code is for some *bad* legacy reasons written in a 'dimensional' form.
 All results in the JFM paper are by contrast non dimensional.
 This can be confusing.
 For a detailed discussion of the non-dimensionalization process, see the discussion on this issue: https://github.com/jerabaul29/Cylinder2DFlowControlDRL/issues/3 .
+Note that if you want to change the Reynolds number, you may need to adapt the renormalization coefficients: https://github.com/jerabaul29/Cylinder2DFlowControlDRL/issues/6 .

 ## Errata and problems in code